ublue-os/website/docs/images/bazzite/FAQ.md

 ## I would like to contribute to Bazzite, where do I start?

 Thank you for being so eager to contribute to the project!
-We have documentation on [here](/images/bazzite/CONTRIBUTING).
+We have documentation for contributing [here](/images/bazzite/CONTRIBUTING).
 This documentation also links to our roadmap for future plans with the project.